-A student pursuing the Master of Science in Human Resources degree (rehabilitation and mental health counseling, criminal justice, or administration) must select one of the following degree options.
+A student pursuing the Master of Science in Human Resources degree (Clinical Rehabilitation and Clinical Mental Health Counseling, Criminal Justice, or Administration) must select one (1) of the following degree options.
 Such selection shall be made at the time of admission to the graduate program since a change of option may result in the student having completed inapplicable work.
-A student desiring to change their degree option after admission to a degree program must initiate that change with the Graduate Office.
-Students who wish to change their degree option to 0894 Clinical Rehabilitation and Clinical Mental Health Counseling must submit an updated program application with current background check to the program coordinator and complete an interview with the MSHR admission committee to determine if an offer of admission may be made
+A student desiring to change their degree option after admission to a degree program must initiate that change with the School of Graduate Studies.
+Students who wish to change their degree option to Clinical Rehabilitation and Clinical Mental Health Counseling must submit an updated program application with current background check to the program coordinator and complete an interview with the MSHR admission committee to determine if an offer of admission may be made.